10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, AAPL)

 This is what traders are talking about.

 The Bank of China makes a move to bolster growth.
-Monday's sell-off came after China's central bank announced it was cutting its reserve requirement ratio for some lenders by one percentage point, releasing 1.2 trillion yuan ($175 billion) into its financial system.
+Monday's sell-off came after China's central bank announced it was cutting its reserve requirement ratio for some lenders by 1 percentage point, releasing 1.2 trillion yuan, or $175 billion, into its financial system.

 The first round of Brazil's presidential election is in the books.
-Far-right Congressman Jair Bolsonaro took 46.3% of the vote and will face off against leftist Fernando Haddad, who won 29%, in the second round on October 28, Reuters says.
+The far-right lawmaker Jair Bolsonaro took 46.3% of the vote and will face the leftist Fernando Haddad, who won 29%, in the second round on October 28, Reuters says.

 Saudi Arabia still has plans for an Aramco IPO.
 "I believe late 2020, early 2021," Saudi Crown Prince Mohammed bin Salman told Bloomberg.
 "The investor will decide the price on the day.
 I believe it will be above $2 trillion.
 Because it will be huge."

 Iran's oil exports drop further.
-Oil shipments out of Iran fell to 1.1 million barrels per day in September — down from at least 2.5 million barrels per day in April — as a result of President Donald Trump's sanctions against the republic, Reuters says, citing Refinitiv Eikon data.
+Oil shipments out of Iran fell to 1.1 million barrels a day in September — down from at least 2.5 million barrels a day in April — as a result of President Donald Trump's sanctions against the country, Reuters says, citing Refinitiv Eikon data.

-Tech stocks have an ominous resemblance to the dotcom-bubble era.
-Strategists at Morgan Stanley Wealth Management compared the last five years of this bull market to the dotcom bubble and observed a number of striking similarities.
+Tech stocks have an ominous resemblance to the dot-com-bubble era.
+Strategists at Morgan Stanley Wealth Management compared the past five years of this bull market to the dot-com bubble and observed some striking similarities.

 The world's biggest stock bear predicts 'immediate and severe consequences' for the record-setting market.
 John Hussman, the outspoken investor and former professor who has been predicting a stock crash, says the Federal Reserve is largely to blame for a toxic situation in markets and predicts an imminent crash will wipe out $20 trillion worth of stock-market value.